aixcc-public/crs-sandbox/README.md

 We've added a Makefile target `make install` which will setup the required dependencies.
 This is the exact same target used by the GitHub workflow evaluator.

+#### Using mise to auto install dependencies

+This repository defines its dependencies in a [`.tool-versions`](./.tool-versions) file.
+[`mise`](https://mise.jdx.dev/getting-started.html#quickstart) can read this file and automatically install the tools at the required versions.
+Install `mise`, set it up in your shell, and then run `mise install`.
+`mise` will then manage your `PATH` variable to make the tools available whenever you `cd` into this repository.

 Additionally, you will need permissions to interact with the Docker daemon.
 Typically this means adding your user to the `docker` group.

+#### Precommit

+This repository has a [.pre-commit-config.yaml](.pre-commit-config.yaml) file for assisting with local development.

+While competitors are not required to use this, they may find it easier to pass the mandatory evaluation checks.

+You can install the command-line tool by going [here](https://pre-commit.com/#install)

 ### Environment Variables & GitHub Secrets